 I have been living next to the magnificent ruins of the Qiáoyǒu Building 喬友大廈 in Changhua City 彰化市 for the last several months.
 Not a day goes by where I’m not walking or riding by this hulking derelict, looking up and wondering about what I might find inside.
-I had some general idea, of course, as I already recognized the building for what it was: one of several shopping and entertainment complexes built in central Taiwan 台灣 during the economic boom of the late 1970s and early 1980s1.
-Many of these former showcase properties have been abandoned in the decades since, usually due to some combination of mismanagement, declining fortunes, and fire damage.
+I had some general idea, of course, as I already recognized the building for what it was: one of many shopping and entertainment complexes built in central Taiwan 台灣 during the economic boom of the late 1970s and early 1980s1.
+Most of these former showcase properties have been abandoned in the decades since, usually due to some combination of mismanagement, declining fortunes, and fire damage.

 My last night in Changhua City 彰化市 was surprisingly eventful thanks to a fortunate accident of timing.
 Earlier in the day I had noticed an unusual uptick in the amount of activity on the streets while cycling around.
 Banquet tents had been setup on major thoroughfares, police were standing at major intersections, scooters flying yellow banners were buzzing around like angry hornets, and the air was filled with a palpable sense of expectation and excitement.
 After an early supper next to a coffee shop I often work at I approached to one of the staff (who speaks passable English) and asked, “What’s going on?”
 Their answer, “It’s the…” Trailing off, hands aflutter, obviously searching for the right word—and then: “Mazu!”
 Oh, of course it would be Mazu!